Schizopolis (1996; Steven Soderbergh)

 By Daniel Barnes

 Although nearly forgotten in the Soderbergh oeuvre, the playfully piercing absurdist comedy Schizopolis is his most personal and original work.
 Intensely aware of and yet utterly freed from cinematic conventions of storytelling and style, Schizopolis is like the product of Luis Bunuel and Richard Lester collaborating on a Tex Avery cartoon adapted from a Franz Kafka novel.

 It instantly became my favorite Soderbergh, in part because the cerebral prankster spirit of Schizopolis is in direct opposition to the antiseptic emptiness of so much of Soderbergh’s latter-day works.
 Films like Contagion and Haywire and Side Effects strip away the trappings of genre to their barest spines, but Soderbergh rarely attempts to refill that void.
-Made on a shoestring, Schizopolis has more lusty invention, droll self-analysis, and outlandish humor than his entire 21st century output stacked end to end.
+Made on a shoestring, Schizopolis has more lusty invention, droll self-analysis, and outlandish humor than his entire 21st-century output stacked end to end.

 Lest I give the impression that Schizopolis is not only insane but insanely funny, I should mention that it also offers one of the greatest farewell speeches in film history.
-It is delivered as a tender farewell to an ex-lover: “There was a time when I felt like an old rag with a stain you couldn’t get out, and you… you were like a piece of rotting fruit on a window sill.
+It gets delivered as a tender farewell to an ex-lover: “There was a time when I felt like an old rag with a stain you couldn’t get out, and you… you were like a piece of rotting fruit on a window sill.
 And it was great.”

 To see my updated Steven Soderbergh Power Rankings, visit and follow my Letterboxd page.
-I log and rate every film that I see there, and I always make lots of new lists.